-The learning and teaching approach in years 3–6 is inquiry based.
+The learning and teaching approach in Years 3–6 is inquiry integrated based.
 In this approach students form understandings about God, themselves and their world through the ongoing exploration of religious truths and through the development of processes and skills that enable thinking, reflecting and acting as a result of this knowledge.
 In religious education inquiry learning is concerned with engaging with different perspectives of the Catholic tradition to form deep religious understandings.
 It is concerned with exploring how we can come to know the mystery of God in our lives, and how others in the past have come to know and express this mystery.
-It begins with a question around which students offer their own experiences and thinking, and then gather and explore new stories and information from Catholic teaching and practice.
-This knowledge is processed in a way that ideally enhances or develops new ways of thinking and responding to the question.
-This may lead students to plan and take action in their own context as a result of their new learning.

 The learning process in Coming to Know, Worship and Love involves providing and encouraging students with opportunities to name and build upon the personal experience and knowledge they bring to a topic question through the implementation of the Religious Education Curriculum Frameworks.
 They are also given opportunities to wonder about, and name, some of their own questions.